The best 13 cocoa butter substitutes for chocolate making, confectionery and baking as recommended by an experienced chocolatier.

 - Coconut oil

-The actual use of the different substitute for cocoa butter will depend on what you are trying to achieve.
+In my experience, the actual use of the different substitute for cocoa butter will depend on what you are trying to achieve.
+This is because each cocoa butter substitute behaves slightly differently and has slightly different taste, which can have an impact on the final result.

 First of all, I should point out that cocoa butter is plant-based, so there is no need to replace it in case you are adapting your recipes for vegan diets.